 - Generational variances

 - Shared leadership

 Earning an MSN in nurse leadership can prepare you to be a leader in terms of professional vision and strategy.
 You will also learn how to lead teams to focus on shared goals in a health care setting.

-Ways Nurse Leaders Can Inspire and Motivate
+Leadership in Nursing Can Inspire and Motivate

-Several character-based traits stand out as skills that make a good nurse leader:
+Leadership in nursing can be learned, but there are several character traits of good nurse leaders that stand out: Several character-based traits stand out as skills that make a good nurse leader:

 - They are passionate and positive.

 - They are sensitive to the needs of patients, peers and staff.

 - They are supportive of the careers and goals of others.

 - They are solution-oriented.